Department of Environmental Science and Policy

 ESP 275 Energy Use and Societal Adaptation

 This course focuses on the topic of energy, its utility, its use, and its impact on society and the environment.
 Subjects to be explored include: 1) traditional, modern and future energy resources; 2) energy consumption; 3) energy technologies; 4) energy and the environment and 5) sustainable development.
 The class will consist of a combination of lectures and seminars using a variety of media, including textbooks, technical articles, print, and video.
-Prerequisites: ESP 101/102.
+Prerequisites: ESP 101/102 or permission.
 Cr 3.

 ESP 280 Research and Analytical Methods

 A focus on analytical and research techniques for environmental science and policy.
 The course is centered on the use of instrumentation and investigative research to address a thematic environmental issue.
 Topics include defining research problems, experiment design, measurement, sampling, and analysis.
 Students will complete group research projects.
 Prerequisites: ESP 101/102, ESP 197, and ESP 125/126 or one semester chemistry lecture/lab.
 Cr 4.

 This lecture course examines wetlands from the perspectives of science and policy.
 Topics will include basic wetlands ecology and biology, wetland definitions, classification, and regional and national trends in habitat destruction and management.
 Prerequisites: ESP 125 or BIO 107, and one semester chemistry lecture/lab, or permission of instructor.
 Cr 3.

 This course provides a practical approach to local community planning problems.
 Students will conduct field work to explore community decision-making processes regarding the use of natural, social and economic resources.
 Basic planning concepts are refined and applied to real-world problems in a collaborative manner.
 Prerequisites: ESP 101, ESP 102, and GEO 209 or ESP 200, or permission of instructor.
 Cr 3.